kocubinski/iavlite/README.md

 `memiavl` on GC cycles but this is probably due to (de)allocation of nodekey byte arrays.
 GC won't be the limiting factor on a live chain so probably not worth optimizing further.

+### v5

+attempts to iterate on v4 by introducing a node pool without degrading performance by using native go pointers.

 ## TODO

 - Memory and buffer pool metrics